 Top 5 Best Times to Drink Tea

-Tea’s cancer-fighting to anti-aging properties are legendary but you don’t have to be sick to enjoy the many health benefits of tea.
+Tea’s cancer-fighting to anti-aging properties are legendary, but you don’t have to be sick to enjoy the many health benefits of tea.
 Our lives are busier than ever and tea can play a delicious role in staying active, healthy and more relaxed.
 Here is our Top 5 best times to drink tea to enjoy more of its goodness our lives.

 In The Morning

 Kick start your day with a robust black tea or vibrant green tea to reduce or replace coffee and chemical laced energy drinks.
-Tea contain caffeine and L-theanine, an amino acid, which together provide sustained energy and a metabolism boost without the jitters or mid-morning crash.
+Tea contains caffeine and L-theanine, an amino acid, which together provide sustained energy and a metabolism boost without the jitters or mid-morning crash.